 What about Leads from Existing Contacts?

-If you are talking with an existing customer or prospect and uncover a new opportunity, the best practice is to create a new Opportunity under the existing Account or Contact.
+If you are talking with an existing customer or prospect and uncover a new opportunity, best practice is to create a new Opportunity under the existing Account or Contact.
 You can be working multiple opportunities for the same Account or Contact.
-If you are receiving large volumes of inquiries or “leads” from existing customers (such as when attending an event or getting leads from a website), then you might consider using Campaign Responses.
+If you are receiving large volumes of inquiries or “leads” from existing customers, you might consider using Campaign Responses.
+These inquiries may be attending an event or form fill outs from a website.
 Campaign Responses allow you to import or enter Contacts into a follow-up activity form.
 From there, you can either

 - Associate the follow-up activity with an existing Contact or Lead